 3. Watch your cat’s weight and regulate their food portions

-If your cat is overweight, talk to your veterinarian about beginning a weight loss program.
+If your cat is overweight, talk to your veterinarian about a weight loss program.
 Your veterinarian can look for underlying conditions that might be causing your cat to retain excess weight, while also giving you tips on how to help your cat lose weight safely.
 Rapid weight loss in cats can cause a potentially fatal condition known as hepatic lipidosis, so it’s important not to cut your cat’s calories gradually, without any sudden changes.

 4. Consider feeding your cat in an active manner that simulates hunting behavior

 Cats in the wild are constantly on the prowl, searching for their next meal.
 Contrast this to the average pet house cat, who spends much of the day laying on the couch, periodically waddling over to the food bowl to scarf down some food.
-It’s easy to see why our pet cats are prone to obesity, and also can demonstrate some problematic behaviors.
+It’s easy to see why our pet cats are prone to obesity, and also why they can sometimes demonstrate some problematic behaviors.

 Fortunately, there are a number of feeders that are designed to deliver your cat’s meals in an interactive manner.
-Doc and Phoebe’s Indoor Hunting Cat Feeder, for example, is designed to allow your cat to 'hunt' for his or her food.
+Doc and Phoebe’s Indoor Hunting Cat Feeder (opens in new tab), for example, is designed to allow your cat to 'hunt' for his or her food.
 Puzzle feeders, hunting feeders, and other variations on the standard food bowl can all encourage your cat to be more active during the course of the day, providing not just exercise, but also mental stimulation.

 - Is your cat bored?
 10 tips to entertain your moggy